Partner with us to help young people enter and advance in the content and communications industries

 For more information, click here.

-The Stationers' Foundation Saturday Schools – The Foundation funds three Saturday Schools for disadvantaged children in London.
+The Stationers' Foundation Saturday Schools – The Foundation funds two Saturday Schools for disadvantaged children in London.
 The classes aim to help primary school children reach their full academic potential.
-Fifty children attend the schools in Kings Cross, Kilburn and Somers Town.
+Fifty children attend the schools in Kings Cross and Somers Town.
 These children’s families cannot afford private tutors to supplement their education and as a result many are falling behind.
 Based in the heart of communities, experienced teachers deliver traditional lessons in English and Maths.

 For more information, click here.